4 Bone-Healthy Replacements For Your Favorite “Junk Food” Treats

 Replacement #2: Frozen “TV” Dinners

-Replace these processed, pre-packaged dinners – often served in plastic that may contain BPA – are are full of chemical additives, excessive salt, and unhealthy ingredients like high fructose corn syrup and sugar with healthy, home-cooked meals.
+Replace these processed, pre-packaged dinners – often served in plastic that may contain BPA – are full of chemical additives, excessive salt, and unhealthy ingredients like high fructose corn syrup and sugar with healthy, home-cooked meals.
 This does not mean you have to prepare a huge, multi-course dinner instead; you can replace frozen dinners with simple, delectable recipes like the Fettuccini Riviera or the Spinach Croquettes, both of which are featured in the Save Our Bones Recipe Sampler.
 Or whip up the Save Our Bones version of pizza!

 And remember, you can make some simple meals ahead and freeze them in individual portions in freezer-safe glass containers for extra convenience!